Our Tampines Hub: History

+Our Tampines Hub have been retrofitted with remote cameras that relay the feeds back to the FAS headquarters in Jalan Besar which is operated centrally by a three-man team in the Production Control Room 2, which is the second such facility at the stadium.
+The VAR will have access to all the camera angles in the stadium and the Control Room can get these angles to check for any kind of situation from live speed to slow motion.
+New pitch-side camera systems that allow up to 40-time zoom have been installed, while network connectivity has been improved to deliver enhanced reliability and a smoother viewing experience.
+With VAR serving as extra pairs of eyes on the pitch, local football authorities hope to reduce bad refereeing calls, such as when a goal is wrongly disallowed for offside.

+On 21 April 2024, Starhub organised a football event between players from the English Premier League and the Singapore national football team, including John Arne Riise, Teddy Sheringham, Dwight Yorke, David James, Emile Heskey, Jermaine Pennant, Wes Brown, Djibril Cisse, Glen Johnson, David Thompson, Dion Dublin, Keith Gillespie and Patrik Berger.

 Facilities

 The building houses six different swimming pools that satisfy families as well as sportspeople, one of which is the largest rooftop pool in Singapore.
 It also houses a 5,000 sqft playground and the Tampines Regional Library.

 Public Services Centre

 OTH features a Public Services Centre, where residents have access to government services and assistance at a common location.
-It houses a 24/7 e-service lobby offering services from six different agencies: namely People’s Association, North East Community Development Council, Housing Development Board, Workforce Singapore, Ministry of Social and Family Development, and ActiveSG.
+It houses a 24/7 e-service lobby offering services from six different agencies: namely People's Association, North East Community Development Council, Housing Development Board, Workforce Singapore, Ministry of Social and Family Development, and ActiveSG.

 Town Square

 Formerly known as Tampines Stadium, the main feature of OTH, the Town Square is a 5,100 seater stadium with a FIFA-endorsed "2 Star Quality Pro football pitch".
 The artificial turf can be used for both football and rugby matches, and also for other community events.

-After 6 years of vacating Tampines Stadium for the construction of OTH, Tampines Rovers Football Club returned to their home ground with much fanfare.
-The pitch saw its first football match in July 2017, with Tampines Rovers beating Brunei DPMM, 2–0.
+After 6 years of vacating Tampines Stadium for the construction of OTH, Tampines Rovers returned to their home ground with much fanfare.
+The pitch saw its first football match on 28 July 2017, with Tampines Rovers beating Bruneian club DPMM 2–0 where it was also became the highest recorded attendance at OTH for a football match to date.
 Tampines Rovers temporarily played at Clementi Stadium and Jurong West Stadium while OTH was under construction.

-In 2019, Geylang International FC moved to OTH and shared the stadium as home ground for the club also.
+In 2019, Tampines Rovers rivals, Geylang International moved to OTH where they will both shared the stadium as the home ground for the club thus bringing the most anticipated derby in Singapore history also known as the 'Eastern Derby'.

+With the redevelopment of The Float at Marina Bay, the Passing out parades of the Basic Military Training Centre are slated to be held there beginning of 2023.